 9. The Doll Store

-This is known by locals, and around Ireland, as "The Dolls Hospital."
-These people are geniuses when it comes to any toy old or knew that incurs an injury, big or small.
+This is known by locals, and around Ireland, as "The Dolls Hospital" these people are genius when it comes to any toy old or knew that incurs and injury, big or small.
 Kids love to visit and to have their "their porcelain and furry friends ailments" cured.

 They also stock designer dolls, dolls houses, teddy bears and a large collection of miniatures.